New Zealand striped skink: Conservation status

 In 2012 the Department of Conservation classified the striped skink as At Risk under the New Zealand Threat Classification System.
 It was judged as meeting the criteria for At Risk threat status as a result of it having a low to high ongoing or predicted decline.
 This skink is also regarded as being Data Poor, Sparse and Conservation Dependent.
+The species is considered Regionally Declining in the Auckland Region, with Great Barrier Island identified as a significant location of importance for the species.